Fibroid

 Frequently asked questions

-I am diagnosed with a fibroid, should I have it treated?
+1. I am diagnosed with a uterine fibroid, should I have it treated?

-Treatment of a fibroid is not always necessary.
-Many women have fibroids without symptoms.
-If you have any complaints as a result of your fibroid, it is wise to contact your family doctor or gynecologist.
+Treatment of a uterine fibroid is not always necessary.
+Many women have uterine fibroids without symptoms.
+If you have any complaints as a result of your uterine fibroid, it is wise to contact your family doctor or gynecologist.

-Usually a fibroid does not cause any problems when you get pregnant or during your pregnancy.
+Usually a uterine fibroid does not cause any problems when you get pregnant or during your pregnancy.
 Sometimes it is possible that there are so many (large) fibroids present in the wall of your uterus or in the uterine cavity, that it causes problems with implanting of an embryo or growing a baby.
 This is different for each woman.
-During pregnancy, it is possible that the fibroid grows and causes pain.
-Sometimes women cannot give birth through the vagina because of the location of the fibroid.
+During pregnancy, it is possible that the uterine fibroid grows and causes pain.
+Sometimes women cannot give birth vaginally because of the location of the uterine fibroid.
 They have to give birth through a caesarean section.
 For more information about your specific situation, it is best to contact your gynecologist.

 If you would like to be treated for your fibroid, it is always important to consider if you would like to become pregnant in the future.
 The most effective treatment for fibroids is uterine surgery (hysterectomy).
 This removes the entire uterus but makes pregnancy impossible.
 There are alternatives to uterine surgery, but which treatment is most appropriate depends on your situation.
 After a fibroid surgery, embolization or MR-HIFU treatment, you may become pregnant in most cases.
 However, you are advised to stay under the control of your gynecologist during pregnancy and you may be advised to give birth by caesarean section.
 For more information about your specific situation, it is best to contact your gynecologist.

-In the past, the only treatment for fibroids, if medication did not help or was not possible, was uterine surgery (hysterectomy).
+In the past, the only treatment for uterine fibroids, if medication did not help or was not possible, was surgical removal of the uterus (hysterectomy).
 This is a major operation with often a long recovery time.
 That is why less invasive treatments have been developed in recent years, including MR-HIFU treatment and embolization.
 Not all women are eligible for these treatments.
 Moreover, the big disadvantage of both treatments is that the symptoms of the fibroids can return after a few years with regrowth or new growth of fibroids.
 More information about the treatments themselves can be found above.